gammarkin/avantsoft-1/README.md

 ## 🧪 How to Test the Back-end

-To run the automated tests for the API, use:
+To run the automated tests for the API, use this command inside the api folder:

 ```bash
 npm test